SEE OUR NEWS PAGE FOR THE LATEST DEVELOPMENTS

 A&E does an excellent job in challenging circumstances, but if you’re a new mother with an ill baby, or someone with dementia, it can be an overwhelming place.

-The Pinn takes the strain off A&E. It gets paid an average of £17 per patient, but the same patient seen at A&E costs the NHS over £120.
+The Pinn takes the strain off A&E. It gets paid an average of £17 per patient, but the same patient seen at A&E costs the NHS many times that amount.
 It makes no sense to cut this service at a time when A&E is struggling, and other local walk-in centres have reduced their services.

 “Lives could be at risk if The Pinn is restricted to prebookable appointments only, as Alexandra Avenue is now.”